 - If you live in Japan, a residence card, passport, and an Inkan (traditional Japanese seal for signing important documents)

-- An Affidavit, if you live outside of Japan
+- An Affidavit, if you live outside of Japan.
+(This is a voluntary, sworn statement made under oath, used as verification)

 - For loan users, there will be other documents required by the bank such as a proof of income for three years